 Research Themes

-The centre offers a wide variety of research opportunities under the themes of research
+The department offers a wide variety of research opportunities under the themes of research

 • Neuroscience and AI